devaratpatel/Taskify/README.md

 # Taskify

-Smart Taskboard Managing Application using React and TypeScript
+Smart Task Management Application using React and TypeScript